-CONSERVATION OF WOOD-CARVED ARTS PIECES
+CONSERVATION OF WOOD-CARVED ART PIECES

 The conservation and restoration treatments of wood-carved art pieces are determined by numerous factors, including their preserved condition, historicity, size, functionality, or the exhibition of such artefacts in museums.